 2230 McDonough Street

 Administrator- Diane Calderone

 The Joliet Terrace Nursing Center is a for-profit partnership offering 120 beds that qualify for Medicaid payments.
-It has received an extremely poor rating from medicare.gov, which has cited concerns over the environment provided for residents and the hiring practices of the home’s administration.
-Some instances have included falls which have resulted from objects left in common traffic areas, the failure to enact a program that would prevent the spread of infection and the failure to perform background checks on new hires.
+It has received an abysmal rating from medicare.gov, which has cited concerns over the environment provided for home residents and the hiring practices of the home's administration.
+Some instances have included falls that have resulted from objects left in common traffic areas, the failure to enact a program that would prevent the spread of infection, and the failure to perform background checks on new hires.

-Many of the problems are symptoms of understaffing, which makes it impossible for staff members to tend to the needs of each patients and leads to mistakes.
-The staff received a one star rating for its size and attentiveness to patient needs and this combined with a one star health inspection rating have earned the facility an overall rating of one star out of five.
+Many of the problems are symptoms of understaffing, which makes it impossible for staff members to tend to the needs of each patient and leads to mistakes.
+The staff received a one-star rating for its size and attentiveness to patient needs, and this combined with a one-star inspection rating has earned the facility an overall rating of one star out of five.

 1201 Wyoming Avenue